-As for BA and EA, they have no impact on the model's testing accuracy, and their main purpose is to improve ASR (nearly equal to 1 without defense).
-Under BRIEF, the final ASR was well suppressed.
-The ASR of the BA is close to 0 in MNIST (see Figure~\ref{fig:xi06}f-g).
-But the ASR of EC is much higher than that of BA, reaching an average of 0.041.
-This is because, in EC, the edge-case training sets owned by attackers are very similar to the training sets with the target labels.
-If the discriminative capability of the model is not strong enough, the update directions of semi-honest and malicious gradients are also very close, making them difficult to be distinguished by BRIEF.
+AA, BA, and EA have no impact on the model's testing accuracy since their main purpose is to improve the ASR (nearly equal to 1 without defense).
+Under \texttt{MUDGUARD}, the final ASR is well suppressed.
+The ASR of AA and BA are close to 0 in MNIST (see Figure~\ref{fig:xi06}f-g).
+But the ASR of EA is much higher than that of AA and BA, reaching an average of 0.041.
+This is because, in EA, the edge-case training sets owned by attackers are very similar to the training sets with the target labels.
+If the discriminative capability of the model is not strong enough, the update directions of semi-honest and malicious gradients are also very close, making it difficult for \texttt{MUDGUARD} to distinguish them.}

-We state that the experimental results in FMNIST and CIFAR-10 show the same trends as those in MNIST under the tested attacks.
-Due to space limitations, we put the results in Appendix~\ref{sec:otherexp}.}
+The experimental results in FMNIST and CIFAR-10 show the same trends as those in MNIST under the tested attacks.
+Due to space limitations, we present these results in Appendix~\ref{sec:otherexp}.